How to Spend 5 Days in Puerto Rico

 Car rental

-Make your reservation before your arrival at Carrentals.com.
+Make your reservation before you arrive at Carrentals.com.
 This will allow you to secure the cheaper daily rate advertised on the website.

-All main highways in Puerto Rico have unattended highway tolls.
-All rental units and their license plates are registered within the toll system.
+All main highways in Puerto Rico have unattended tolls.
+Rental units and their license plates are registered within the toll system.

 Opt-out of paying for insurance online.
-The company will add insurance, E-ZPass, and other add-ons when you arrive at the counter.
+When you arrive at the counter, the company will add insurance, E-ZPass, and other add-ons.

-Car rental pickups are available at San Juan airpot (SJU) or Carolina, Puerto Rico since there are shuttles to that area that is less than 5 mins from airport.
+Car rental pickups are available at San Juan airport (SJU) or Carolina, Puerto Rico, since there are shuttles to that area, less than five minutes from the airport.
 Be sure your location is open at your arrival time.

-When ended up renting a Jeep Wrangler from Allied Car Rental.
-Although my friend did all of the driving, I did add myself as a second driver as a safety precaution.
-Also, because I received auto rental collision damage insurance from my Chase Sapphire Reserve credit card, we only added on partial insurance to provide us with full coverage.
-We decided to include the E-ZPass because we would be driving on a lot of main highways that were likely to have tolls.
-The E-ZPass provides you with unlimited daily use of the toll roads.
+I ended up renting a Jeep Wrangler from Allied Car Rental.
+Although my friend did all the driving, I added myself as a second driver as a safety precaution.
+Also, because I received auto rental collision damage insurance from my Chase Sapphire Reserve credit card, we only added partial insurance to provide us with full coverage.
+We decided to include the E-ZPass because we would drive on many main highways that were likely to have tolls.
+The E-ZPass gives you unlimited daily use of the toll roads.

 We had a lot of fun riding around in our purple drop-top Jeep Wrangler, Purple Reign, but it was not without its tricky moments.
-There are a lot of unexpected sharp exits/ turns in Puerto Rico.
-Particularly driving outside of San Juan at night requires a lot of precision and alertness because there are many narrow two-way roads and limited light.
-Drivers usually have their high beams on which also makes it nearly impossible to see in front of you.
+There are many unexpected sharp exits/ turns in Puerto Rico.
+Driving outside San Juan at night requires a lot of precision and alertness because there are many narrow two-way roads and limited light.
+Drivers usually have their high beams on, making seeing in front of you nearly impossible.

 Pro-tip: Have a designated GPS person to help you navigate while you focus on the driving.